Sterling near 10-mth high vs euro as debt crisis bites

 "But the European debt crisis is the dominant factor for euro/sterling.
 I think we will be between 83 and 84 pence for the rest of this year."

-Sterling rose 0.1 percent on the day versus the dollar to $1.5484, having dropped to a two-month low of $1.5408 in the previous session.
+The pound rose 0.3 percent on the day versus the dollar to $1.5514, having dropped to a two-month low of $1.5408 in the previous session.
+Traders said there was decent UK corporate demand for sterling even around the day's highs of $1.5525.

 Sterling has been largely driven by negative sentiment towards the euro rather than UK fundamentals in recent sessions, meaning it tends to come under pressure versus the safe haven dollar when investor appetite for risk ebbs.